 Sitting on the riverside and falling asleep, looking at the stars felt like we were in a dream, truly mesmerizing.

-The next day morning, our eyes opened wide to the amazing scenery was around us.
+The next day morning, our eyes opened wide to the amazing Meghalaya scenery that surrounded us.
 The dense forest and a calm, crystal clear Umngot river ahead of us.

 With excitement, we started exploring the place.
 Crossed the long hanging bridge, which is both fun and adventure.
 Umngot river is known to have crystal-clear water, and it's impressive to see how locals keep it so clean all the time.